ibis-project/ibis/docs/contribute/04_backend_tests.md

 docker-compose up --build postgres
 ```

-Test the connection in a different shell using
+Test the connection in the original shell using

 ```sh
 export PGPASSWORD=postgres